 Installation delay for the devices not in the pilot group should be higher than the installation delay for the pilot group.
 In this way, you have enough time to ensure the correct functionality of the patches before they are installed to all Windows PCs.

 Good to know: Managed devices will receive the installation delay setting when they sync with Miradore next time.
-If you want your devices to get the settings immediately, go to the Devices page and run Actions > Sync now from the page toolbar.
+If you want your devices to get the settings immediately, go to the Devices page and run Actions > Start patch installation now from the page toolbar.

 Configuring Windows Update for the managed computers